Franz Kuhn von Kuhnenfeld: Life

-Kuhn was born 15 July 1817 in Proßnitz, Moravia, Austrian Empire (now Prostějov in the Czech Republic), the son of Major Franz von Kuhn (1772-1842), who had been ennobled in 1823, and the farmer's daughter Johanna Schwab (1787-1856).
+Kuhn was born 15 July 1817 in Proßnitz, Moravia, Austrian Empire (now Prostějov in the Czech Republic), the son of Major Franz von Kuhn (1772–1842), who had been ennobled in 1823, and the farmer's daughter Johanna Schwab (1787–1856).
 He graduated with distinction from the Theresian Military Academy in Wiener Neustadt and entered military service in 1837.
 He served on the quartermaster general staff as a Major during the wars of 1848 and 1849 in Italy and Hungary.
 Subsequently, Kuhn was chief of the general staff of the 11th army corps in Hungary for several years.
 In 1852 he was granted baronial status and married Rosa von Thuren.
 He was promoted to Oberstleutnant (lieutenant colonel) in 1853.
 In 1856, Kuhn became professor of military strategy at the military academy in Vienna.
 He participated in the Second Italian War of Independence in 1859, as chief of general staff to Field Marshal Ferenc Gyulay, On 29 October 1863, he was promoted to the rank of Major General.

 In the Third Italian War of Independence in 1866, General Kuhn was given independent command over the defence of Tirol against the Italians.
-Although outnumbered, he managed to fend off attacks by Giuseppe Garibaldi's forces in skirmishes at Monte Suello (3 July), Vezza (4 July), Spondalunga (11 July), Cimego (16 July), and Monte Notta (18 July).
-On the 21st of July, his central force was defeated by Garibaldi at the Battle of Bezzecca and Trento came under immediate threat, but he was able to recover the position in skirmishes against the Italian troops under Giacomo Medici at Borgo Valsugana on 23 July and at Vigolo on 25 July.
-Due to his well-chosen troop disposition and his flexible leadership, he was able to regain control of the Trentino.
-For his successful defence of the southern border of Tyrol, he was awarded the Commander's Cross in the Order of Maria Theresa and on 17 August 1866 he was promoted to lieutenant field marshal.
+Facing the volunteers of Giuseppe Garibaldi, more numerous but poorly equipped, he made good use of his forces and of the terrain.
+He clashed with Garibaldi's forces in skirmishes at Monte Suello (3 July), Vezza (4 July), Spondalunga (11 July), Cimego (16 July), and Monte Notta (18 July).
+On 21 July, his central force was defeated by Garibaldi at the Battle of Bezzecca and Trento came under immediate threat; he had other skirmishes against the Italian troops under Giacomo Medici at Borgo Valsugana on 23 July and at Vigolo on 25 July.
+This double invasion put him in great difficulty.
+The terms of the armistice, however, requested Italian troops to withdraw from Trentino.
+For his role in the war, he was awarded the Commander's Cross in the Order of Maria Theresa and on 17 August 1866 he was promoted to lieutenant field marshal.